 Worrying about your child’s education can be stressful enough without also being concerned about their car and its readiness to head back to school this fall.
 Whether your child is driving to the University of Florida, Santa Fe College, or another area high school or college, City Auto Repair is here to keep them on the road — when they’re not studying, of course.
-Read on to learn some easy but important ways to ensure your student’s vehicle is in the best possible shape to avoid them getting stranded when they need it most.
+Read on to learn some easy but important back-to-school student car safety tips.
+Ensure your student’s vehicle is in the best possible shape to avoid them getting stranded when they need it most!

 It may surprise you that improperly filled tires are not just a blowout hazard — they also negatively affect your car’s gas mileage.
 And we all know students have limited budgets, so it’s essential to check your student’s tires and replace them as needed once they become noticeably worn or bald.
 Outfit your child’s car with a tire pressure gauge (and teach them how to use it) and perform the penny test often.
 If Lincoln’s head shows when a penny is placed upside down between the tread grooves, the tires need to be tossed.
 Having your car’s tires routinely rotated can help extend the life of the tires and help you know when it’s time for a new set.